SAP-archive/Tracer/README.md

 There is demo link showing few record in the history panel to play with.

-## Why should I use this thing?
+## Why should I use Tracer?

-Tracer helps you focus on the "bigger picture" by exposing you to a simplified sequance diargam comprised of accurate component interactions within your application's logical flows.
+Tracer helps you focus on the "bigger picture" by exposing you to a simplified sequence diagram comprised of accurate component interactions within your application's logical flows.

 ## How to run on your development machine